What Is A Reaction Profile

 Reaction Profiles and Reaction Spontaneity

 While the activation energy influences the rate of a reaction, the overall enthalpy change (ΔH) determines its spontaneity.
-Exothermic reactions (ΔH < 0) tend to be spontaneous, while endothermic reactions (ΔH > 0) may require external energy input to proceed.
-However, spontaneity is governed by Gibbs Free Energy (ΔG), which also considers entropy (ΔS).
+That said, spontaneity is governed by Gibbs Free Energy (ΔG), which also considers entropy (ΔS).
+Consider this: exothermic reactions (ΔH < 0) tend to be spontaneous, while endothermic reactions (ΔH > 0) may require external energy input to proceed.
 While a reaction profile does not explicitly show ΔG, it provides valuable information about ΔH, a key component in calculating ΔG.

 Frequently Asked Questions (FAQ)